lambdaBoost/Multiplexed-IN-14-Nixie-Clock/README.md

 ## Arduino code
+As the unit uses an ATMEGA328p DIP chip, it can be programmed using an arduino UNO.
+Simply upload the code to your UNO, remove the DIP chip and insert it into the holder on the PCB - that's it, no ISP programmer needed.

 The code is really pretty simple.
 The script from the 'nixie_code/nixie_code' directory is all that is needed.
 Note that in the current configuration, the hour and minute buttons can be pressed to advance the time.
 Pressing both resets the seconds.

 I won't go into details here since the code is commented.